 The Office of Research and Economic Development is offering its annual Write Winning Grant Proposals seminar in-person on Friday, March 8, 2024, 8:30-5:00, at the Nebraska Innovation Campus Conference Center.
 Registration and continental breakfast will be 7:45-8:30 a.m.

 Faculty, staff and postdocs can select one of the seminar’s four workbooks, depending on the source from which they plan to seek funding: National Institutes of Health, National Science Foundation, U.S. Department of Agriculture, or a general version geared towards smaller funding agencies and foundations.

-Registration is open.
-Participants who register on or before February 22 will be given their workbook at the seminar.
-Those who register after February 22 will receive their selected workbook after the workshop.
+Registration will open in January.
+Participants who register before February 22 will be given their workbook at the seminar.
+Those who register on or after February 22 will receive their selected workbook after the workshop.
 You do not need the workbook to attend the seminar.